WWT Caerlaverock

 WWT Caerlaverock is wetland nature reserve in southwest Scotland, one of ten reserves in Britain operated by the Wildfowl and Wetlands Trust founded by Sir Peter Scott.

 It covers a 587 ha site at Eastpark Farm, on the north shore of the Solway Firth to the south of Dumfries.
 It is a wild nature reserve with a network of screened approaches and several observation towers.
-There is a visitor centre and farmhouse accommodation.
+There is a visitor centre.
 The site received 16,105 visitors in 2019.

 Caerlaverock is home to one of only two UK populations of the "living fossil" Triops cancriformis, the horseshoe shrimp.
 It is also home to the UK's most northerly population of the natterjack toad.